-You can get a smooth and accurate finish on furniture or surfaces with HVLP spray guns!
-Using this technique does not yellow whites, yet it takes some practice to get the perfect results.
+Yes, you can certainly get a smooth and accurate finish on furniture or surfaces with HVLP spray guns.
+Using this technique does not yellow whites, but it takes some practice to get the perfect results.
 To prevent any sputtering of Polycrylic, add about 10% water before use for best coverage.

 Minwax’s Advice and Direction

-After the next coat is dried sand lightly with 220-grit fine-grade paper then remove all dust before applying another thin coat layer, typically three coats are sufficient for desired results.
+Once the next coat dries, sand lightly with 220-grit fine-grade paper then remove all dust before applying another thin coat layer.
+Typically, three coats can suffice for optimal results.

 Polycrylic in an Aerosol Can

 To achieve a glossy, semi-glossy or satin finish on your surfaces quickly and effortlessly, you can try Polycrylic in aerosol form.

 This specialized product from Minwax Company is specially formulated for spraying.
 It comes in an easy-to-use can that will help you get the job done fast.
 Always remember to apply thin coats of this spray and make sure they dry completely before sanding lightly between each coat.

 Also Read: Should You Sand Between Coats of Paint?